Giuseppe Conte: COVID-19 pandemic

 On 10 April, Conte made further announcements extending the lockdown until 3 May, allowing some specific businesses, like bookstores and silviculture activities, to reopen under specific safe measures.
 On the same day, he appointed a task force to relaunch Italy after the crisis; the team was led by Vittorio Colao and composed by a total of nineteen members, chosen among university professors, managers and public administration officers, which notably included Mariana Mazzucato and Enrico Giovannini.

-On 26 April, the Prime Minister announced the so-called "Phase 2", that would start from 4 May.
-Movements across regions were still forbidden, while the ones between municipalities and provinces were allowed only for work and health reasons as well as for visit relatives.
+On 26 April, the Prime Minister announced the so-called "Phase 2", which would start from 4 May.
+Movements across regions were still forbidden, while the ones between municipalities and provinces were allowed only for work and health reasons as well as for visiting relatives.
 Moreover, he allowed the re-opening of closed factories, but schools, bars, restaurants and barbers were still closed.

-On 18 May, the lockdown officially ended and the government allowed the re-openings of bars, restaurants, barbers and gyms.
+On 18 May, the lockdown officially ended and the government allowed the reopening of bars, restaurants, barbers and gyms.
 However, travels across regions were still limited.

 On 28 and 29 July, the Parliament approved the extension of the state of emergency until October 2020, proposed by the government.
 The state of emergency, which was firstly introduced in January 2020, gave greater powers to the prime minister and the government in facing the crisis.
 The extension created criticism both from the opposition and the liberal wing of the government.
 The right-wing leader Giorgia Meloni accused the government of pursuing a "dangerous liberticidal drift", asserting that the emergency was already over.
 Conte described Meloni's accusations as "dangerous and false", adding that the extension of the emergency was a "legitimate and inevitable measure", which became necessary because "the virus continues to circulate in the country".
 On 16 August, after an increase in the daily number of new COVID-19 cases, the government closed all the discos and night clubs, and imposed to wear a mask outdoors in some areas considered at risk of crowding.